Morphisms of Neural Codes: Using Morphisms To Remove Redundancies From A Code

 \begin{lemma} A code is intersection complete if and only if all of its nonempty trunks contain a unique minimal codeword. \end{lemma} \begin{proof} For the forward implication, the unique minimal element of a trunk is simply the intersection of all its elements.
 For the converse, let $c_1,c_2\in \C$ and let $\sigma = c_1\cap c_2$.
 Then $\Tk_\C(\sigma)$ has a unique minimal codeword, say $c_3$.
 The codeword $c_3$ contains $\sigma$ by definition.
 On the other hand, it is contained in both $c_1$ and $c_2$.
 Hence it is contained in their intersection, which is by definition $\sigma$.
 Thus $c_3=\sigma$ and it follows that $\C$ is intersection complete. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:intersectioncomplete}] Let $f:\C\to\D$ be a surjective morphism of codes.
+\begin{customthm}{\ref{thm:intersectioncomplete}} The image of an intersection complete code under a morphism is intersection complete.
+The image of a max-intersection complete code is max-intersection complete. \end{customthm} \begin{proof}[Proof of Theorem \ref{thm:intersectioncomplete}] Let $f:\C\to\D$ be a surjective morphism of codes.
 Suppose that $\C$ is intersection complete.
 By Lemma \ref{lem:intcomplete} every nonempty trunk in $\C$ has a unique minimal element, and it will suffice to prove the same is true of $\D$.
 Let $T\subseteq \D$ be a nonempty trunk.
 Then $f^{-1}(T)$ has a unique minimal element.
 Since morphisms are monotone, the same must be true of $f(f^{-1}(T))$.
 But $f(f^{-1}(T)) = T$, so $T$ has a unique minimal element.

 To prove the result for max-intersection complete codes, let $\E\subseteq \C$ be the sub-code of $\C$ consisting of maximal codewords in $\C$ and all their intersections.
 Since $\C$ is max-intersection complete, $\E$ is intersection complete.
 Thus $f(\E)\subseteq \D$ is intersection complete by the first part of our result.
 Therefore it suffices to argue that every maximal codeword in $\D$ is contained in $f(\E)$.
 But since morphisms are monotone, every maximal codeword $d\in \D$ must have a preimage in $\C$ which is maximal.
 This proves the result. \end{proof}